QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/_general/index.md

 johnDoe.resetName();
 ```

-For class members, this is the same, but with the name of the class:
+For class members, it's the same, but with the name of the class:

 ```java
 double pi = Math.PI;